 6. Last Step

 If you are doing all of the Thing 3 Quests, then add what you have discovered in this activity to your own 3.
-Planning Document in the section for Quest 2 Making It Your Own.
+Planning Document which you copied in the section for Quest 2 Making It Your Own.

 - Which settings do you feel will help make your work easier?